aviaryan/shape-recog/readme.md

 * Now when we have angles, we can validate if a figure is a correct triangle/square/rectangle or not.
 * For 1-vertex figures which can accidentally be a circle, we check for the ratio discussed earlier.
 If ratio is OK, that's a circle else INVALID.
 * Calculating angles for polygons is much better when angle is calculated with help of adjacent vertices.
 This way we get the best approximated figure.

-### CHALLENGES

-* If drawings is coiled again and again, then duplicate slopes will be detected and hence the program will fail.
-* In case of triangle, very large obtuse angles can be a problem.
-Then maybe we can first identify the triangle and then take care of that obtuse thing.